noface1200/BruteDir/README.md

 ## Description
 BruteDir is a very basic wordlist based bruteforcer for web server directories and files

-- None if your using cpython you should be all set
+- No requirements if your using cpython